-5. Tap Current Technologies
+5. Tap Current & Emerging Technologies

-Examples are posted on the Music Careers page at MusiciansWay.com.
+Some examples are posted on the Music Careers page at MusiciansWay.com.

 6. Be a Student of Creativity

 Differentiation requires creative thinking, and lots of it.
-Problem is, many schools are better at churning out graduates who resemble each other than supporting distinctiveness.
+Problem is, many music schools are better at churning out graduates who resemble each other than supporting distinctiveness.

 7. Think Like an Entrepreneur

 Although creative thinking is essential to differentiation, when we merge it with entrepreneurial reasoning, our inspirations are more likely to take on commercially viable forms.
-The point is to flesh out our artistic ideas in ways that aren’t just personally meaningful but also draw people to our work.
+The objective is to flesh out our artistic ideas in ways that aren’t just personally meaningful but also draw people to our work.